justeat/Shock/README.md

 ## License

 Shock is available under Apache License 2.0.
+See the LICENSE file for more info